 Founded in 1995, The Children’s House schools offer daycare, preschool, kindergarten, before and after-school care and summer camp.
-There are six Children’s House locations – Bridgetown, Delhi, Montgomery and West Chester in Ohio, and Hebron and Union in Kentucky.
+There are six Children’s House locations – Bridgetown, Delhi, Madisonville and Montgomery in Ohio, and Hebron and Union in Kentucky.

 Through the expert and highly trained child care professionals at The Children’s House, children are exposed to interesting facts, concepts and experiences with a blend of Montessori and traditional methods.
 Children rotate classrooms for different subjects, and have the freedom to move and work within the classroom.
 They learn in both individual and whole group settings while gaining knowledge from hands-on experiences and teacher-led lessons.
 The Children’s House works diligently to provide the best of both worlds.

 Our Montessori-inspired program is designed to provide multi-sensory learning adventures.
 The age-appropriate activities and materials give children opportunities to touch, investigate and discover.
 They provide opportunities to understand and bridge the connection from concrete to abstract thoughts.